apache/airflow/docs/apache-airflow/issue-triage-process.rst

 a release.
 Once a PR is created to fix that issue and when that PR is tagged with a milestone, it implies that the PR is intended to released in that milestone.

-It is worth noting that Airflow Core and Airflow Providers are now released and versioned separately, so they may have a different set of milestones.
+Please note that Airflow Core and Airflow Providers are now released and versioned separately.
+The use of milestones as described above is directed towards Airflow Core releases.

 **Transient Labels**